Meghs1424/SnakeGame/README.md

 # SnakeGame
-A simple game applicable on MacOS X Terminal
+A simple game implemented on MacOS X Terminal